LogtalkDotOrg/logtalk3/manuals/sources/refman/methods/phrase_1.rst

    phrase(GrammarRuleBody)

-This non-terminal takes a grammar rule body and parses it using the implicit difference list of tokens.
-A common use is to wrap what otherwise would be a :term:`naked meta-variable` in a grammar rule body.
+This non-terminal takes a grammar rule body and parses it using the two implicit grammar rule arguments.
+A common use is to wrap what otherwise would be a :term:`naked meta-variable` in a grammar rule body when defining a meta non-terminal.

 Meta-non-terminal template
 --------------------------